Abundance and Adornment

 Gold strap necklace with seedlike pendants, Greek, ca. 330–300 BCE (Metropolitan Museum of Art)

 As the symbol of the amphora was replicated in ancient jewelry, it became stylized in various ways.
-In its most simplified form, only the elegant silhouette of the vessel is evoked.
+In their most simplified versions, only the elegant silhouette of the vessel remains.

 Gold necklace with pendants, Greek, 5th century BCE (Metropolitan Museum of Art)